ei8fdb/Build-Low-Cost-User-Research-Lab/README.md

 In order to do that, went out to the user research community inside and outside of government to see how others were doing it.

-[You can read more](https://ei8fdb.github.io/Home-Office-User-Research-Studios/Why did we build a research studio)) about our research into building the studio.
+[You can read more](https://ei8fdb.github.io/Home-Office-User-Research-Studios/Why did we build a research studio) about our research into building the studio.

-##The studio setup
+## The studio setup
+After our research to work out what was possible, we chose our Option 2: Build a basic lab.

+### How did we build the lab?
+We spent a number of weeks

+equipment list
+what each bit does
+procurement work